-> If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is somewhat larger (7 percent) than the Canon 200D.
-However, the D3300 is slightly lighter (5 percent) than the 200D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is considerably larger (107 percent) than the Canon 200D.
+However, the D3300 is markedly lighter (5 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the D3300 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (200D) and the Nikon Lens Catalog (D3300).